 The missionary's primary purpose is to proselytize others.
 Naturally, the more people he convinces, the more successful he is.
 Therefore, it behooves him to prey on such vulnerable individuals as the lonely, elderly, poor, emotionally unstable, naive, or those who are just untutored in Scripture.
 These unfortunates are lured into accepting missionary doctrines out of emotional need, not intellectual conviction.
-For even after a superficial reading of missionaries' textual "proofs" within context, one sees that their doctrines are founded solely upon misquotations and mistranslations of Hebrew Scripture.
+For even after a superficial reading of missionary "proof" texts within context, one sees that their doctrines are founded solely upon misquotations and mistranslations of Hebrew Scripture.

 This anthology, written in a clear and concise format, is designed to to serve as a reference manual - to know at a glance what Christian missionaries espouse and how to answer them.

 - The astonishing parallels between the New Testament narratives and the ancient texts of the Hindus and Buddhists.

 - The true meaning and intent of the Hebrew Bible verses quoted in the New Testament and by Christian missionaries to support their claims.

 - The Noahide Covenant - The Divine Code of Law for non-Jews which was given to Moses on Mount Sinai.